configcat/docs/website/docs/advanced/targeting.md

 | Jane | `hash('Jane' + 'isTwitterSharingEnabled') mod 100` <br/>-> The assigned number is **8** | `hash('Jane' + 'isFacebookSharingEnabled') mod 100`  <br/>-> The assigned number is **64** |
 | Joe | `hash('Joe' + 'isTwitterSharingEnabled') mod 100` <br/>-> The assigned number is **32** | `hash('Joe' + 'isFacebookSharingEnabled') mod 100` <br/>-> The assigned number is **12** |

-1. Let's start with both Feature Flags with a **0% ON / 100% OFF** setting.
+1. Let's start with both Feature Flags set to **0% ON / 100% OFF**.

 |  | isTwitterSharingEnabled <br/> 0% ON / 100% OFF | isFacebookSharingEnabled <br/> 0% ON / 100% OFF |
 | - | - | - |